Rosetown, Saskatchewan: Climate

-Rosetown experiences a semi-arid climate (Köppen climate classification BSk).
+Rosetown experiences a semi-arid climate (Köppen climate classification) BSk).
 Precipitation is quite low, with the majority of it falling in the summer months.

 The highest temperature ever recorded in Rosetown was 43.9 C on 4 July 1937.
 The coldest temperature ever recorded was -47.2 C on 23 January 1943.

 Education

 Walter Aseltine School is the elementary school in Rosetown named after a member of parliament Walter Aseltine.
 Rosetown Central High School provides secondary school education for Rosetown and surrounding rural areas.
 Both schools are part of the Sun West School Division.
-The Sun West School Division Office which provides education to west-central Saskatchewan is located in Rosetown.
+The Sun West School Division Office which provides education to west-central Saskatchewan is in Rosetown.

 Students in Kindergarten to Grade 6 attend Walter Aseltine School and Grades 7 to 12 attend the Rosetown Central High School.
 The average graduating class is 45-60 students depending on the year.

 Prairie West Regional College provides post secondary education.